trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 ml-project-lifecycle.png

 ## Labeling
 In the section, we add labels to the data we will use in training our model.
-Most time this is done manually, the quality and accuracy of the label affect the accuracy of our model so we need to pay a lot of attention to it.
+Most of the time this is done manually, the quality and accuracy of the label affects the accuracy of our model so we need to pay a lot of attention to it.

 ## Building and Training Model
-At this point, we have our data stored in our storage account blob container, and they are well labeled.
+At this point, we should have our labeled data stored in our storage account blob container, and they are well labeled.
 We need to query the storage account to provide 5-day series of the hourly data sent from the sensors.
-We are to follow the following steps, most of which are common in data science life cycle, I also added other steps specific to Azure Machine Learning lifecycle
+We are to follow the following steps, most of which are common in the data science life cycle, I also added other steps specific to Azure Machine Learning lifecycle.

 * Create a workspace
 * Download data from storage account
 * Load and explore data